recursionlab/Recursive-Intelligence-Expansion-1/CONTRIBUTING.md

 - **Description:** Clearly state the issue or proposal.
 - **Replication Steps:** If applicable, provide steps to reproduce any observed behavior.
-- **Suggested Solutions:** Propose recursive refinements or potential harmonization strategies.
+- **Suggested Solutions:** Propose refinements or potential harmonization strategies.

 ## 🔎 **Recommended Tools**
 - **Development:** Visual Studio Code, Obsidian, or any Markdown editor.